Do-It-Yourself Safety Perception Survey: Nine Step Process

 Next, develop the reporting parameters.
 The reporting parameters, such as location and employee position, are invaluable in telling the database how to sort the data.
 Typically, the reporting parameters are placed at the front of the survey.
 An example of four reporting parameters (ie. Department, Job, location, Position) is shown below.

 Choose the reporting parameters carefully, because they will determine the different ways that the data can be reported out once the survey is finalize and this influences what can or cannot be analyzed.
 Care must be taken to ensure no individual employee response is revealed because too many parameters were used.
-For example, once the only Manager of Operations in Timbuktu, he/she has checked off the reporting parameter boxes, that manager reveals their identify and therefore all of their responses become known.
+For example, once the only Manager of Operations in Timbuktu, he/she has checked off the reporting parameter boxes, that manager reveals their identify.
+All of people reviewing the survey data will know how that Manager responded to every question.
 When anonymity is promised it must be respected.

 Step 2 SAMPLE